Bunyamwera Virus: Profile and Information

 In humans, the Bunyamwera virus causes an infection called the bunyamwera fever.
 This fever is usually associated with pediatric (children) and senior citizen infections as their immune systems tend to be weaker than average adults.

-The virus is mosquito borne and it is associated with mild symptoms such as, fever, joint pain and rash in many mammals and also in humans.
+The virus is mosquito-borne, and it is associated with mild symptoms such as, fever, joint pain, and rash in many mammals and humans.

-The Bunyamwera may cause a mild flu like illness in humans, is associated with a more disease in ruminant animals where it manifest itself by causing abortions, premature births and genetic abnormally.
+The Bunyamwera may cause a mild flu-like illness in humans and is associated with more disease in ruminant animals, where it manifests itself by causing abortions, premature births, and genetic abnormality.

-The bunyamwera fever caused by BUNV is maintained in nature by blood feeding mosquitoes and susceptible vertebrate hosts.
+The bunyamwera fever caused by BUNV is naturally maintained by blood-feeding mosquitoes and susceptible vertebrate hosts.

-Experimental studies showed the Aedes mosquitoes are competent to transmit BUNV and evidence from these studies suggests the Aedes mosquitoes might be the primary mosquito vector and outbreaks of Human febrile illnesses like in Sudan 1988 and Somalia-Kenya in 1997 to 1998 coincides with episodes of unusual heavy rains and extensive flooding in areas that are normally arid.
+Experimental studies showed that Aedes mosquitoes are competent to transmit BUNV, and evidence from these studies suggests the Aedes mosquitoes might be the primary mosquito vector and outbreaks of Human febrile illnesses like in Sudan 1988 and Somalia-Kenya in 1997 to 1998 coincide with episodes of unusually heavy rains and extensive flooding in areas that are normally arid.

-This seasonal pattern resembles that of the Rift Valley Fever Virus (RVFV), the primary vector of which is the Aedes mosquitoes.
+This seasonal pattern resembles the Rift Valley Fever Virus (RVFV), the primary vector of which is the Aedes mosquitoes.

-Also Control of the rodent host is of vital importance for hemorrhagic fever with renal syndrome.
-Use of proper protective clothing, repellents, bed nets and house screens, are effective against the vectors, rodenticides are further used in outbreaks of hemorrhagic fever with renal syndrome.
+Also, Controlling the rodent host is vital for hemorrhagic fever with renal syndrome.
+Proper protective clothing, repellents, bed nets, and house screens are effective against the vectors; rodenticides are further used in hemorrhagic fever outbreaks with renal syndrome.

-Pesticides also are used on community/area-wide basis as well as breeding sites for arthropods like stagnant water bodies and open sewages, proper disposal of materials that openly collect rain water are also very effective ways of controlling the spread of the viruses.
+Pesticides are also used on a community/area-wide basis, as well as breeding sites for arthropods like stagnant water bodies and open sewages.
+Proper disposal of materials that openly collect rainwater is also a very effective way of controlling the spread of the viruses.

-Medical personnel who tend to infectious patients should protect themselves by wearing overalls and marks to prevent aerosol infection and critical precautions should be followed in handling needles, surgical instruments and every material associated with these patients to prevent accidental transmission by blood.
+Medical personnel who tend to infectious patients should protect themselves by wearing overalls and marks to prevent aerosol infection.
+Critical precautions should be followed in handling needles, surgical instruments, and every material associated with these patients to prevent accidental transmission by blood.

 Summary

-Bunyamwera Virus is mostly prominent in Africa and evidence suggests that the virus is closely related to some disturbing outbreaks in the region over the last decades, for instance, the Ebola viral outbreak.
+The Bunyamwera Virus is mostly prominent in Africa.
+Evidence suggests that the virus is closely related to some disturbing regional outbreaks over the last decades, such as the Ebola viral outbreak.

-Since it origin, vector and hosts are known, adequate preventive measures should individually be put in place to combat and prevent any further outbreaks.
+Since its origin, vector, and host are known, adequate preventive measures should be implemented to combat and prevent further outbreaks.

-Children should mostly be protected against mosquitoes bite and any rodent infestation should be treated as emergencies.
+Children should mostly be protected against mosquito bites, and any rodent infestation should be treated as an emergency.

 Sources;